234 scientists read 14,000+ research papers to write the IPCC climate report – here’s what you need to know and why it’s a big deal | Science-Environment

 "It's warming.
 It's us.
 We're sure.
 It's bad.
 But we can fix it."
 That's how sustainability scientist and Lund University Professor Kimberly Nicholas puts it.

 So, read the report and recognize the major sources of greenhouse gases that are driving climate change.
-Individuals can take steps to reduce their emissions, including driving less, using energy-efficient lightbulbs and rethinking their food choices.
+Individuals can take steps to reduce their emissions, including driving less, using energy-efficient lightbulbs, and rethinking their food choices.
 But also understand that 20 fossil fuel companies are responsible for about one-third of all greenhouse gas emissions.
-That requires governments taking action now.
+That requires governments to take action now.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)